 So did it live up to expectation?

 Check in was an extremely smooth and quick process which after a seven hour flight with a baby wanting to get to bed was extremely helpful.
 The porters were quick and attentive at bringing up bags and were quick to remedy a small mistake in a bed rather than cot being placed in our room.
-Every staff member we came into contact with was very friendly and great with the Baby!
+Every staff member we came into contact with was very friendly and great with the Baby and decor was exactly what you would expect from one of the best luxury hotels in Rome.

 We had been in touch with Westin before we arrived and it was lovely to be greeted in our room with wine and house made chocolates which were absolutely divine!